ChrisH2727/Milestone-2/README.md

 - No check is performed to ensure that unique task descriptions are entered against each task.

 - When running Google developer tools over a local source of the project no console errors appear.
 When running Google developer tools with the source in GitHub Pages, a number of console errors appear with reference to Google.
 This will need to be investigated.
-Also noted that when running in GitHub Pages, reloading the page causes errors to be removed.
+Also noted that when running in GitHub Pages, reloading the page causes errors to disappear!

+- Further improvements could be made to the use of Bootstrap to render the page.
+While the current HTML code provides what is required, this could be improved upon.

 ## 8.0 Deployment